sparkflows/sparkflows-docs/docs/installation/connection/compute-connection/glue.rst

    :alt: livy
    :width: 60%

-4. Update below parameter as per our configurations
+4. Update the below parameter as per our configurations:

-Now update below parameter as per AWS configurations
+Now update the below parameter as per AWS configurations.
+For more details refer the following table and image:

 For GENERAL Tab :